-In May 2017, a new Medical Device Regulation (MDR) was established across the European Union (EU).
+In May 2017, a new Medical Device Regulation (EU MDR) was established across the European Union (EU).
 Its objective is to validate the safety and efficacy of medical devices more thoroughly and proactively.
+This regulation will replace the existing Medical Device Directive (MDD).
 As a result, all medical device manufacturers will need to show evidence of a consistent and proactive process to document their pre- and post-market clinical research activities for medical devices of all classes.

-Yet many manufacturers still feel overwhelmed by the requirements of the new regulation.
-Our infographic offers you five practical steps to follow in preparing your internal processes for the new MDR.
-The content, which is best viewed on your desktop or mobile device by the way, addresses five key areas you should be looking into to avoid having your devices being taken off the market, such as:
+Yet many manufacturers still feel overwhelmed by the requirements of the EU MDR.
+Our infographic offers you five practical steps to follow in preparing your internal processes for the Medical Device Regulation.
+The content, which is best viewed on your desktop or mobile device by the way, addresses five key areas you should be looking into to avoid having your medical devices and products being taken off the market, such as:

 - Appointing a regulatory compliance expert within your organization